 There are few things more thrilling for a deal shopper than getting something for free.
-In fact, freebie deals are often the most popular offers on our site, and we now have a whole freebies hub with all our resources for finding free deals year round.
-From smartphones to restaurant food, there are certain categories that are regularly flush with free-of-charge promotions.
+In fact, freebie deals are often the most popular offers on our site!
+And happily, there's always a wide range of product categories that are regularly flush with free-of-charge promotions, which we have listed below.

-But while we see some of these items regularly for free, the obvious caveat is that they might not be exactly what you want, when you want them.
-However, deal hunting becomes sublime (yes, we said sublime!) when you encounter a glorious freebie exactly when you need it.
-And if you get free stuff along the way, who are we to complain?
+But, while we see some of these items regularly for free, the obvious caveat is that they might not be exactly what you want, when you want them.
+If you're open-minded and/or patient, you're bound to find freebies for your needs and wants.

 If you're a fan of phones with Google's operating system, then you're in luck; so many new Android smartphones are released these days that the market has become saturated — and as a result, most models quickly fall to $0 (with new 2-year contracts) after a few months.
-Even trendy models with lots of media hype do eventually follow the same deal path; in fact, based on patterns we've seen thus far, we're predicting that the Samsung Galaxy S5 could become free with a contract as soon as this summer.
+Even trendy models with lots of media hype do eventually follow the same deal path; for example, Sprint shoppers have been able to get the Samsung Galaxy S6 for free since May, and it was only released in April!

 Getting a full album for free can be difficult, but with the number of music credit freebies we see bundled with Amazon deals, you should be able to amass a stockpile of credits to purchase a number of MP3 downloads that tempt you.
-Moreover, Amazon currently has more than 50,000 free songs available for download.
-Plus, iTunes, Starbucks, and other vendors tend to distribute free songs on a weekly basis.
+Plus, iTunes, Starbucks, Amazon, and other vendors tend to distribute free songs on a weekly basis; sometimes a band just releases content for free on their own accord; and there are plenty of free ways to stream music, if you don't mind listening to ads.
 Check out our complete guide for places to find free music downloads for a full set of options.

 Free apps are everywhere.
 In fact, we round them up every day!
 And while some are more enticing than others, at some point even the typically expensive titles see a temporary price drop.
 If you're particular, set up an email alert and wait patiently for the app of your choosing to fall in price.